Experienced Venice Personal Injury Attorney Ready To Assist You

 The nightclub would only be liable if the nightclub knew or should have known that the driver was underage or habitually addicted to alcohol.

 It is true that Florida applies a particularly generous statute of limitations deadline for filing a personal injury lawsuit (four years in most cases).
 That gives you no reason for unnecessary delay, however, because evidence grows stale much faster than that – witnesses move out of town or forget critical details, for example, or physical evidence deteriorates.
 The time to act is now.

-If you have been injured in an accident that you believe might have been caused by the misconduct of someone else, call David Holland Law today at (941)-744-5450 or fill out our online case evaluation form so that we can schedule you a free consultation.
+If you have been injured in an accident that you believe might have been caused by the misconduct of someone else, Call David Holland Law today and speak with experienced Venice personal injury lawyers at (941)-744-5450 or fill out our online case evaluation form so that we can schedule you a free consultation.
 We serve clients all over town, including Plantation, Venice Groves, Tarpon Center Drive, and elsewhere.
 And remember: if you don't win, you don't pay.